79 Fifth Avenue, 5th Floor (Map)

 More Admission Events

 All graduate students in the Creative Writing Program who indicate on the application their interest in these awards will be considered for a competitive tuition scholarship.
 Awards are based on the strength of the application and the contributions the admissions committee believe the applicant can make to the Creative Writing Program community.
 No additional application components are required.
-Scholarships cover a percentage of tuition from 15 percent to 50 percent.
+Scholarships cover up to 50 percent of tuition costs.
 A substantial proportion of our accepted students are offered merit scholarships.